usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION 3: A private residential apartment complex contains a rental office.
 The rental office is a place of public accommodation.

-{% details Are model homes places of public accommodation? %}
+#### Are model homes places of public accommodation?
-Generally, no. A model home
-does not fall under one of the 12 categories of places of public accommodation.
+Generally, no. A model home does not fall under one of the 12 categories of places of public accommodation.
 If, however, the sales office for a residential housing development were located in a model home, the area used for the sales office would be considered a place of public accommodation.
 Although model homes are not covered, the Department encourages